SensesProject/extreme-events/src/assets/text/en.md

 In this module, we take a global perspective and focus less on spatial distributions but the general relationship between rising temperatures and the exposure of land and population to extreme events.

 We explore six types of extreme events: glyph(heatwave) heatwaves, glyph(drought) droughts, glyph(crop-failure) crop failure, glyph(wildfire) wildfires, glyph(river-flood) river floods, and glyph(tropical-cyclone) tropical cyclones.
-Furthermore, we discuss the uncertainty in these extreme event projections.
+Furthermore, we discuss uncertainties in these extreme event projections.

 +++ dist-intro